pantheon-systems/documentation/source/content/guides/new-dashboard/01-introduction.md

 [Autopilot](https://pantheon.io/autopilot?docs) tracks and implements changes, and alerts you if something looks off.
 See the [Autopilot](/guides/autopilot) documentation to learn how to use Autopilot to handle your WebOps.

 ### Pantheon Support

 The same great [Support](/guides/support) you already love.
 The New Dashboard makes it easier to find the right resources, whatever your question is, wherever you are in your Workspace.

-For quick access to the old Dashboard and Pantheon Documentation, <i className="fa fa-question-circle"></i>
+For quick access to the old Dashboard and Pantheon Documentation. <i className="fa fa-question-circle"></i>

 ## Sites